keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ### E3- Fiscal Measures

 - **We have stopped updating data for E3.
-The data for this indicators will still be present in the CSV files, but they is not being actively updated beyond August 2021.
+The data for this indicator will still be present in the CSV files, but will not be actively updated beyond August 2021.**
 - If the specific monetary value is undisclosed or unclear, we make a note recording the announcement, but don’t record the monetary value.
 Sometimes governments make ambiguous funding announcements (where it is not clear what the money is for), or they announce multiple programmes under a single number (eg, fiscal stimulus, plus hospital funding, plus vaccine investment, plus support for other countries, in one number).
 In these cases, the spending is recorded in this E3 category, and not in the other monetary categories (E4, H4, and H5).
 - If the state is providing support to specific groups, for example funding children’s school meals, handing out staple goods, or providing grants to single parents, this is recorded under E3.